 Rudyard Kipling once wrote: ‘This is Burma.
 It will be quite unlike any land you know about.’
 Indeed, the country had such a profound and lasting impact upon him that he penned the poem ‘Mandalay’, referring to Myanmar’s capital.
 Kipling’s estimation has proven to be unerringly true.
-Once cast down in an uncertain and oppressive political landscape, Myanmar, situated in South East Asia and formerly known as Burma, is now beckoning a more flourishing, stable and promising future.
-In 2015, Myanmar voted in its first democratically-elected government in half a century, which has led to the welcome relaxing of censorship and a new-found openness in dialogue regarding once-taboo subjects.

 The bustling city of Yangon is Myanmar’s commercial hub, and a destination of idiosyncrasies, where modernity meets culture, tradition, and architectural landmarks.
 Visitors can explore the dynamic streets replete with international food vendors or delve into the city’s flourishing art scene from Pandsodan Street to the historical 1901 The Strand Hotel.
 Amidst the energetic pace of the city, travellers can be transported to a place where time seemingly stands still in Yangon; fascinatingly, it is home to the highest number of colonial buildings in all of South East Asia.
 The cultural highlight of the city is undoubtedly the iconic Shwedagon Pagoda, which has a ninety-eight metre high stupa, and a stunning golden glow that can be seen throughout the entire city.